-Until parents of a child make an agreement or get a court order dealing with custody and access they are generally considered joint guardians of their child, with equal rights, powers and duties.
-Both the Divorce Act and The Children’s Law Act use the terms custody and access to describe the rights and responsibilities of parents in relation to their child.
-Over time, both the courts and family law professionals have begun to move away from this language, but because our laws still use these terms, it is important to understand the concepts.
+Until parents of a child make an agreement or get a court order about parenting, they are generally considered joint guardians of their child, with equal rights, powers and duties.
+Both the Divorce Act and The Children’s Law Act use the terms parenting time and decision-making responsibilities to describe the rights and responsibilities of parents in relation to their child.

-Access typically refers to time a child spends with their non-custodial parent.
-The parents of a child may agree to, or a court may order, access for someone other than a parent.
+Parenting time is the time a child spends with each parent.
+The parents of a child may agree to, or a court may order, parenting time for someone other than a parent.
 This may happen when a child has a close and meaningful relationship with someone like a grandparent or other extended family member.
 Court orders allowing others such as grandparents to spend time with a child may be termed “contact orders”.

-Regardless of the terms used, it may be helpful to remember that there are basically two aspects of caring for children to be considered when parents are not living together.
+There are two aspects of caring for children to be considered when parents are not living together.
 One aspect is the right and responsibility to make major decisions for the child.
-The other aspect concerns where the child will live.
-The following terms describe some of the various combinations of these two aspects.
+The other aspect concerns when the child will spend time with each parent.
+There can be various combinations of these two aspects.
 Below are some examples of parenting arrangements that combine these two aspects in different ways.

-Shared Custody: the child lives with each parent for an equal, or close to equal amount of time and the parents generally share decision-making responsibilities.
+Shared Parenting.
+The child lives with each parent for an equal, or close to equal amount of time and the parents generally share decision-making responsibilities.

-Split Custody: each parent has the physical custody of one or more children—for example, a family may have the older children living with one parent while the younger children live with the other parent.
+Split Parenting.
+Each parent is responsible for one or more children—for example, a family may have the older children living with one parent while the younger children live with the other parent.

-Primary Residence: sometimes used to describe situations where a child will live mainly with one parent even though the parents have joint custody and share major decision-making responsibilities.
+Primary Residence.
+Sometimes used to describe situations where a child will live mainly with one parent even though the parents share major decision-making responsibilities.

-Nesting: used to describe joint custody situations where the child remains in the family home while the parents take turns moving in and out.
+Nesting.
+Used to describe situations where the child remains in the family home while the parents take turns moving in and out.